LanaCoin/electrum-lanacoin-server/HOWTO.md

 Instructions
 ------------

 ### Step 1.
-Create a user for running tajcoind and Electrum server
+Create a user for running lanacoind and Electrum server

-This step is optional, but for better security and resource separation I suggest you create a separate user just for running `tajcoind` and Electrum.
+This step is optional, but for better security and resource separation I suggest you create a separate user just for running `lanacoind` and Electrum.
 We will also use the `~/bin` directory to keep locally installed files (others might want to use `/usr/local/bin` instead).
 We will download source code files to the `~/src` directory.

-    $ sudo adduser tajcoin --disabled-password
+    $ sudo adduser lanacoin --disabled-password
     $ sudo apt-get install git
-    $ sudo su - tajcoin
+    $ sudo su - lanacoin
     $ mkdir ~/bin ~/src
     $ echo $PATH

-If you don't see `/home/tajcoin/bin` in the output, you should add this line to your `.bashrc`, `.profile`, or `.bash_profile`, then logout and relogin:
+If you don't see `/home/lanacoin/bin` in the output, you should add this line to your `.bashrc`, `.profile`, or `.bash_profile`, then logout and relogin:

     PATH="$HOME/bin:$PATH"
     $ exit

 ### Step 2.
-Download tajcoind
+Download lanacoind

-We currently recommend tajcoind 0.10.2.2 stable.
+We currently recommend lanacoind 0.10.2.2 stable.

-If you prefer to compile tajcoind, here are some pointers for Ubuntu:
+If you prefer to compile lanacoind, here are some pointers for Ubuntu:

     $ sudo apt-get install make g++ python-leveldb git build-essential libboost-all-dev libdb++-dev libminiupnpc-dev libcurl4-openssl-dev
-    $ sudo su - tajcoin
+    $ sudo su - lanacoin
-    $ cd ~/src && git clone https://github.com/tajcoin-project/tajcoin.git
+    $ cd ~/src && git clone https://github.com/lanacoin-project/lanacoin.git
-    $ cd tajcoin/src
+    $ cd lanacoin/src
     $ make -f makefile.unix
-    $ strip tajcoind
+    $ strip lanacoind
-    $ cp -a tajcoind ~/bin
+    $ cp -a lanacoind ~/bin

 ### Step 3.
-Configure and start tajcoind
+Configure and start lanacoind

-In order to allow Electrum to "talk" to `tajcoind`, we need to set up an RPC username and password for `tajcoind`.
-We will then start `tajcoind` and wait for it to complete downloading the blockchain.
+In order to allow Electrum to "talk" to `lanacoind`, we need to set up an RPC username and password for `lanacoind`.
+We will then start `lanacoind` and wait for it to complete downloading the blockchain.

-    $ mkdir ~/.tajcoin
+    $ mkdir ~/.lanacoin
-    $ $EDITOR ~/.tajcoin/tajcoin.conf
+    $ $EDITOR ~/.lanacoin/lanacoin.conf

-Write this in `tajcoin.conf`:
+Write this in `lanacoin.conf`:

     rpcuser=<rpc-username>
     rpcpassword=<rpc-password>